Liberation Day tariffs: Legal challenges

-At least seven cases were filed in American federal courts challenging Trump's authority to impose tariffs under IEEPA.
-On May 28, 2025, the United States Court of International Trade (CIT) issued a summary judgement for V.O.S.
+On May 28, 2025, the United States Court of International Trade (CIT) issued a summary judgment for V.O.S.
 Selections, Inc. v.
-Trump and Oregon v.
-Department of Homeland Security ruling that Trump had overstepped his authority under the IEEPA.
-According to Thomson Reuters, the CIT ruled the tariffs were illegal because "the triggering national emergency bore no rational connection to the trade measures imposed."
-The court invalidated all of the tariffs Trump had imposed under the IEEPA, including the "Liberation Day" tariffs.'

-A Washington D.C. district court also ruled against the Trump administration in Learning Resources v.
-Trump, and went further than the CIT by holding that the IEEPA does not authorize tariffs at all.
+United States and Oregon v.
+Department of Homeland Security and ruled Trump had exceeded his authority under the IEEPA.
+According to Thomson Reuters, the CIT found the IEEPA tariffs "illegal because the triggering emergency (fentanyl trafficking and trade deficits) bore no rational connection to the trade measures imposed."
+In Learning Resources, Inc. v.
+Trump, a Washington D.C. district court went further by holding that the IEEPA does not authorize tariffs at all.
+The United States Court of Appeals for the Federal Circuit upheld the CIT's decision on August 29, 2025.
+The rulings were stayed pending appeal, allowing the tariffs to remain in effect.